jemstep/analytics/README.md

 # Analytics project that consumes events from kafka and stores in OLAP family Druid DB for analytics.
-Spuerset is visualization tool.
+Superset is visualization tool.

 An example project that produces some example Kafka messages